nevermined-io/app_docs/docs/tutorials/builders/06-register-dataset.md

 You can't register an asset without first configuring a Smart Subscription.
 So if you skipped that part, please go to the tutorial about [How to create a Smart Subscription](04-create-subscription.md) first.
 :::

-## Before you start

-Currently, the Nevermined App is deployed on the [Polygon](https://matic.nevermined.app/), [Gnosis](https://gnosis.nevermined.app/) and [Arbitrum](https://nevermined.app/) networks (plus on their respective testnets).

-In order to interact with that network you need to:

-1. Connect your MetaMask wallet to the relevant network (instructions [here](02-metamask-networks.md)).
-2. Get the right tokens to pay for the gas fees on that network (instructions [here](02-metamask-tokens.md))

 ## How to register a dataset